purduesigbots/ChangeUp-15in/README.md

 ## Project Structure
 The project structure is focused around dividing the subsystems and autons into separate files.
-The `main.cpp` should contain little to no actual code.
+The `main.cpp` should contain little actual code.

 ### Subsystems
 The subsystems folder contains one file for each subsystem.
 The general template